mbrugman67/BusPirate-docs-hugo/content/docs/tutorial-basics/power-supply.md

 The Bus Pirate will calculate the closest possible values and enable the PPSU.

 {{% alert context="info" %}}
-Press enter to accept the default values of 3.3 volts and no current limit fuse.
+Press enter to accept the default values of 3.3 volts and 300mA current limit fuse.
 {{% /alert %}}

 ### Quick enable